greentfrapp/project-asimov/guide_fairness.md

 ## Learning about the Context

 By the time you read this, "context" should have been burned into your retina.
-Just in case you cheated and came straight here without reading any of the previous sections:
+But just in case you cheated and came straight here without reading any of the previous sections:

 <span class="emph">CONTEXT IS IMPORTANT WHEN DISCUSSING FAIRNESS!</span>

-Here is a list of questions and prompts to help you learn more about the sociotechnical context of your application.
+So here is a list of questions and prompts to help you learn more about the sociotechnical context of your application.
 Try not to use this as a checklist!
 Instead, try to go beyond this to understand at much about the problem as you can.
 Also, these prompts should be discussed as a group rather than answered in isolation.
 Involve as many people as you can!

 #### General Context